 Such a substantial difference between the two pilots leads us to establish priorities and choose as a primary pilot Iceland, where the need for a decentralized system of credits like the blockchain is clear expressed and can be deployed in cooperation with the municipality of Reykjavik.
-This pilot can be also more easily linked to the overall DCENT platform, since the Icelandic case can be easily replicated in the context of other network democratic experiments we are running in Spain and Finland as part of Pilot I.
+This pilot can be also more easily linked to the overall DCENT platform, since the Icelandic case can be easily replicated in the context of other network democratic experiments we are running Spain and Finland of Pilot Ι. in as part